Updated: 2 November 2020

 - An employee must have been in the employment of the employer on 23 September 2020 with an RTI full payment submission notifying payment to that employee being made to HMRC at some point in the period from 6 April 2019 to 23 September 2020.
 A grant under the JSS cannot be claimed for an employee who has been made redundant or serving a contractual or statutory notice period.
 There are special rules for any employee who ceased employment after 23 September but who is then re-hired.

 - The Job Support Scheme is split into the Job Support Scheme Open, being the format previously announced and which is aimed at those employers facing reduced demand and so needing extra support and the Job Support Scheme Closed, being the new format for those employers who are legally required to close their premises;

-- The calculation of the capped reference salary and usual working hours under the Job Support Scheme broadly follows the rules established under the Job Retention Scheme, albeit introducing into the mix the period to 23 September 2020 for different calculations.
+- The calculation of the capped reference salary and usual working hours under the JSS broadly follows the rules established under the JRS, albeit introducing into the mix the period to 23 September 2020 for different calculations.
 Further guidance is promised on this;

 - Employer’s with 250 or more employees on 23 September 2020 will need to meet a Financial Impact Test to show they have been adversely affected by COVID-19 and a working employee test if they are to be the Job Support Scheme Open eligible.
 Guidance recommends no capital distributions be made whilst claiming grants under the Job Support Scheme;

 - A claim under the Job Support Scheme Open can be made only from the later of the date that the employee starts to work the reduced hours under the Job Support Scheme Open or the date when the working reduced hours is confirmed in writing.
 Employers will need to be aware of this given the imminent 1 November start date and the prospect that further guidance on what needs to be included in the written agreement is still to be issued;